aerjay/algal-blooms/README.md

 ## Back End
 The proof-of-concept model only had access to the MODIS-Terra database and will classify regions in the image based on their NDVI characteristics.

-The normalized difference vegetation index (NDVI) in water-classified pixels is averaged for that region and shown over time alongside 10th and 90th percentile error bars as an example of time-series outputs available.
+The normalized difference vegetation index (NDVI) and MODIS Band 1 (620–670 nm, the closest match to the desired 683 nm chlorophyll fluorescence band [17]) in water-classified pixels is averaged for that region and shown over time alongside 10th and 90th percentile error bars as an example of time-series outputs available.
 In future implementations if multiple water bodies are present in an image, each can be segmented and output separately.

 <p align="center">
 <img src="https://github.com/aerjay/algal-blooms/blob/master/media_photos/App%20High%20Level%20Segmentation.png" width="400">